Introspective Piano Masterpieces, with Seong-Jin Cho

-On WCRB In Concert with Rockport Music, Chopin Competition winner Seong-Jin Cho plays the composer's Piano Sonata No. 3, as well as works by Beethoven and Debussy, on demand.
+On WCRB In Concert with Rockport Music, the winner of the 2015 International Chopin Competition plays music by Beethoven, Debussy, and Chopin.

 7:00 PM